 Health Care Affordability

 Health care coverage affordability is a concern that plagues most, if not all, Californians.
 Many state residents are enrolled in an employer-sponsored health plan, meaning annual premium increases are of the utmost concern.
-The causes of premium increases, as well as the cost of overall health care is likely to be a component of legislation backed by health care advocates in the 2022 legislative session.
+The causes of premium increases, as well as the cost of overall health care is likely to be a component of legislation backed by health care advocates in the upcoming legislative session.

-Health Care Coverage Premiums Burdensome
+Health Care Coverage Premiums Are Burdensome

 Government-Imposed Coverage Mandates Cause Premiums to Increase

 When health plans and insurers are required to cover new services or to waive or limit cost-sharing requirements for certain services, premiums for all enrollees and purchasers go up.
 This is true even though only some enrollees will utilize the mandated product or services, or benefit from the reduction in cost-sharing.
 This legislated coverage is known as a mandate.

 According to the California Health Benefits Review Program (CHBRP), the California Legislature introduced 18 bills in 2022 that, if signed into law, would have increased California employer premiums by $831.397 million.
 From a premium impact perspective, the largest mandate in 2022 was AB 2029 (Wicks; D-Oakland), which would have increased employer premiums $497.821 million.
 This bill intended to mandate health plans and insurers to cover in vitro fertilization treatment.
 Additionally, the cost impact of AB 1400 (Kalra; D-San Jose) — an attempt to create a state government-run, single-payer health care system (see Single-Payer Business Issue article on page 29) — was not included in the CHBRP figure but would have cost employers at least $200 billion annually while upending the entire health care model.